5 Common Examples of Social Engineering

 - Automation can screen email traffic, searching for lookalike URLs, misspelled addresses, and suspect websites that can be signs of fraud in progress.
 Those emails can be flagged as suspect to the receiver with alerts showing their level of risk.
 The suspect emails can also be quarantined in a virtual “sandbox” where they can’t infect any systems.
 Tools that prevent email trackers also stop tactics used to identify victims and refine messaging.

-- AI can provide some real-time air cover to your company’s network by analyzing the behavior of users.
+- AI can provide real-time protection to networks by analyzing user behavior.
 Not only can Al flag any activity that is out of the norm, such as a sender’s location, but it can analyze the text and spot if it does not read as something that person would have sent.
 Identity graph technology powered by machine learning can match users to their usual context — the server and devices connected to a person’s profile — and notice unusual behaviors that can signal an impostor is on the loose.

-- Machine learning and AI can also help adapt to changing tactics as fraud evolves, analyzing patterns and learning from them to continually improve threat detection models and change the rules that apply.
+- AI and machine learning can also help adapt to changing tactics as fraud evolves, analyzing patterns and learning from them to continually improve threat detection models and change the rules that apply.

 The Bottom Line

-Social engineering is a growing issue in cybersecurity, but the tools to counteract this practice are on hand.
-Security awareness training is the best defense, but a number of automated technologies can also help security teams stay on point and evolve their defenses to block the attackers’ latest tactics.
-See how Mimecast uses AI to thwart social engineering.
+Social engineering is a growing issue in human risk, but the tools to counteract this practice are on hand.
+Security awareness training coupled with an advanced human risk management platform are the best defense, and can help security teams stay on point and evolve their defenses to block the attackers’ latest tactics.
+Learn more about how the Mimecast HRM Platform can help your organization thwart social engineering attacks.

-[2] “Aerospace firm, hit by cyber fraud, fires CEO,” Business Insurance
+1 "Austria's FACC, hit by cyber fraud, fires CEO," Reuters

 Subscribe to Cyber Resilience Insights for more articles like these